 After understanding the critical components of an effective logistics sales pitch, the next step is to learn actionable tips for your sales team.
 These tips are designed to refine your approach and empower your sales team with practical strategies.

-It is key that you are pitching to the right people.
+It is vital that you are pitching to the right people.
 If you begin without knowing your target audience, you will waste time pitching to clients where there is no potential for a long-term relationship.
-It is crucial to find out who your target companies and clients are—and to shift the focus of your logistics company’s sales pitch in their direction
+It is crucial to find out who your target companies and clients are — and to shift the focus of your logistics company’s sales pitch in their direction.

 Once you have qualified your leads, keeping up with multiple qualified leads can get hectic.
-Utilizing a CRM (customer relationship management) software can help you manage your communications with all your leads and easily identify where you are in the sales process.
+Using a CRM (customer relationship management) software can help you manage your communications with all your leads and quickly identify where you are in the sales process.
 Additionally, using a 3PL-specific CRM provides logistics-specific features to help you better manage shippers.

-Just as solidifying your target audience and pitching to the right people will save you time and energy, pitching the right message will generate more sales.
+Just as knowing your target audience and pitching to the right people will save you time and energy, pitching the right message will generate more sales.

-Here are four characteristics to refine the message of your logistics sales pitch:
+Here are four things you need to do to refine the message of your logistics sales pitch: